 The Company's profitability depends substantially on its ability to mine coal reserves that have the geologic characteristics that enable them to be mined at competitive costs.
 There can be no assurance that replacement reserves, particularly in central Appalachia, will be available when required or, if available, that such replacement reserves can be mined at costs comparable to those characteristic of the depleting mines.
 Exhaustion of reserves at particular mines can also have an adverse effect on operating results that is disproportionate to the percentage of overall production and operating income represented by such mines.
 Mingo Logan's Mountaineer Mine is estimated to exhaust its longwall mineable reserves in 2002.
-The Mountaineer Mine generated \$20.2 million of the Company's total operating income in the first quarter of 1999.
+The Mountaineer Mine generated \$35.0 million of the Company's total operating income for the six months ended June 30, 1999.